sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 Methods that are still implemented in the current API, but are marked for removal in the future.
 Reliance on these methods is generally discouraged.

+### Desiderata

+(singular: Desideratum) Latin for "the things we want".
+Occasionally used in software development and program management to make a clear distinction between a "requirement" and a "desired result".
+Whereas requirements define the minimum acceptable qualities of a result, approximating our desiderata is often sufficient to call our efforts a success.

 ### Direct communication

 A type of message-passing system, where each process that wishes to communicate with another must explicitly name the recipient or sender of the communication.